Spoiler Warning: The answer to this question is a major spoiler for a significant portion of the story!

 First of all, you need to understand that the main theme of Bloodborne is unsurprisingly blood.
 Not just any blood however, but an Old Blood that was discovered in the Pthumerian Tombs (known as the Chalice Dungeons to the player), located deep below the surface of Yharnam.

-Two scholars from a school known as Byrgenwerth, William and Laurence, argued over how the blood should be used.
+Two scholars from a school known as Byrgenwerth, William, and Laurence, argued over how blood should be used.
 Lawrence wished to exploit its properties as a way to ascend the human race into Great Ones (beings who live in a higher plane of infinite wisdom).
-William feared the Old Blood too greatly to use it and Laurence left Byrgenwerth as a result.
+William feared the Old Blood too great to use it and Laurence left Byrgenwerth as a result.

 Laurence then began the Healing Church in the Cathedral Ward of Yharnam, using the Old Blood to miraculously heal the citizens of the city of any disease or ailment thus growing the power of his church.
 Unbeknownst to him the Old Blood he was using was turning the people of Yharnam into beasts.